 The marginal efficiency of investment shock, ζ{it} , is important for output and investment growth, inflation, and hours worked.
 It is relatively unimportant for the other variables, including consumption.
 This importance extends over all frequencies though it tapers off in the very lowest frequencies.
 It is interesting that $\zeta{c,t}$ is not important for output and employment (though, not surprisingly, it is important for consumption).
 This contrasts with the results reported in PST, who find that $\zeta{c,t}$ is very important for output and employment.
-Relative to the analysis in PST, the variable, γ_t , appears to have taken over the role of $\zeta{c,t}$ as an interpretation of the PST finding that in their model $\zeta{c,t}$ is important for output and employment.
+Relative to the analysis in PST, the variable, γ_t , appears to have taken over the role of $\zeta{c,t}$ as an intertemporal disturbance.
+In this sense, the financial frictions and γ_t may provide an interpretation of the PST finding that in their model $\zeta{c,t}$ is important for output and employment.